EmrD/idx-react-template/README.md

-## Welcome to React + Tailwind CSS Usage with IDX!
+## Welcome to React + Tailwind CSS Template with IDX!

 Start coding with editing the ```App.jsx``` file.<br>